shubhamratrey/collection/README.md

 ## Contributing

 I'll love that you contribute to the project.
+Please create a **Pull Request** for the change

 ## License